PHOTOS: See the bold buildings that sprang up after South Asia regained independence

 The new architecture served as a training ground for local architects.

 In the colonial period there were no architecture schools in South Asia and few local architects.
-Indian Prime Minister Jawaharlal Nehru invited Swiss-French architect Le Corbusier to be the adviser for the capitol complex in Chandigarh, India, in the early 1950s.
+Nehru invited Swiss-French architect Le Corbusier to be the adviser for the capitol complex in Chandigarh, India, in the early 1950s.
 Other foreign architects joined the effort of designing buildings throughout South Asia.
-These early collaborations helped train the first generation of architects in the region.
+These early collaborations launched the first generation of architects in the region.

 Concrete, rather than the more traditional bricks and mortar, was a key material in the building of Chandigarh.